Business advice

 We will provide the Services to you in accordance with the Agreement and with the degree of skill, care and diligence expected of a professional firm delivering similar kinds of services.

-From time to time you may request additional services from us.
-Where we agree to provide these services to you, they will be governed by our existing Agreement as amended to incorporate the scope of work for the additional services, unless a separate Agreement is formed between us following a separate engagement letter being issued by us and signed by you in respect of those additional services.
+From time to time you may request additional Services from us.
+Where we agree to provide these Services to you, they will be governed by our existing Agreement as amended to incorporate the scope of work for the additional Services, unless a separate Agreement is formed between us following a separate Engagement Letter being issued by us and signed by you in respect of those additional services.

 In providing the Services, we may provide oral, draft or interim advice, reports or presentations to you for your information and comments.
 In these circumstances, you acknowledge that any final written advice or final written report signed by an ESVBAA partner shall take precedence.
 No reliance should be placed by you on any draft or interim advice, reports or presentations.